UM-battery-lab/UMBC_Data_Localization/README.md

 ## Usage

-1.Connect our network drive to your PC.
+1. Connect our network drive to your PC.
-2.Navigate to 'src/config/path_config.py'.
+2. Navigate to 'src/config/path_config.py'.
-3.Update the 'ROOT_PATH' value to reflect the path of the newly connected network drive.
+3. Update the 'ROOT_PATH' value to reflect the path of the newly connected network drive.

 In the test folder, execute both the model and integration tests.
 Update the sys.path.insert value to point to your src code directory.